mitadic/webserv/README.md

 - TCP/IP : The internet protocol suite, a framework for organizing comm. protocols
 - IPC : Inter-Process Communication (linux paradigm, multisystem compatible)
 - DHCP : Dynamic Host Configuration Protocol

+### Terminology with web resource links
+- [Server blocks](https://www.digitalocean.com/community/tutorials/how-to-set-up-nginx-server-blocks-virtual-hosts-on-ubuntu-16-04) (nginx) == Virtual hosts (apache) ==> can be used to encapsulate configuration details and host more than one domain on a single server

 ## RFC highlights